Regional renewable power play in East Africa

 Power developers are currently planning or have built other projects on Lake Kivu.
 KivuWatt built 26 MW of gas-to-power plant from 2008-15.
 This was their first phase of a 100MW concession.
 Their GCA (gas concession agreement) expressed the limit in terms of power output instead of resource applying a limit on resource use.

 Unfortunately this grant of an output concession creates a problem for both countries.
-With its low efficiency plant, KivuWatt would use all of Rwanda’s 50% share of the resource, as measured in 2004.
-The experts proposed a different format of concession terms, licensing and controlling KivuWatt’s resource inputs.
+With its low efficiency plant, KivuWatt would use Rwanda’s 50% share of the resource in producing 100 MW.
+The experts proposed a different format of concession terms.
+The license would control and limit KivuWatt’s resource inputs.
 This was to promote maximum power efficiency and thus maximum output.
 Instead, the government lost control over use of gas-rich water inputs from the resource.
 The resource is thus wide open to abuse.

 Deviations from proposed concession policy